Sign up for our newsletter for regular updates on our progress, or to find out how you can get involved.

-Future Connections: New pedestrian-only connection into Gene Coulon Park.
-Eventual multi-use trail connection to Southport business area (hotels, The Landing, Boeing).
-Eventual regional trail network connection to Cedar River Trail, Lake to Sound Trail and the Green River Trail.
+Future Connections: A new pedestrian-only connection into Gene Coulon Park and eventual a multi-use trail connection to Southport business area (hotels, The Landing, Boeing).
 [Learn More]

-Future Connections: Starting at Newcastle Beach Park, King County will construct the trail through Bellevue, eventually connecting to the Cross Kirkland Corridor.
-This section will require several major infrastructure projects, including: I-405 overpass (complete 2021), Wilburton Trestle rehabilitation (construction in 2021), NE 8th Street bridge (complete 2022).
+Future Connections: King County will construct a fully connected trail though Bellevue, eventually connecting to the Cross Kirkland Corridor.
+This effort will require several major infrastructure projects, including: I-405 overpass (open 2024), Wilburton Trestle rehabilitation (open 2024), NE 8th Street bridge (open 2023).
 [Learn More]

 Current Status: 5.75 miles of gravel trail through the heart of Kirkland (owned by City of Kirkland)

-Future Connections: The Totem Lake Connector will be a bicycle and pedestrian bridge that connects the Cross Kirkland Corridor (CKC) where it is currently severed by a complex intersection (Construction is expected to begin 2020).
-Also, a connection between the end of the CKC to Redmond and the Sammamish River Trail will be established along Willow Road to NE 124th St. [Learn More]
+Future Connections: The Totem Lake Connector will be a bicycle and pedestrian bridge that connects the Cross Kirkland Corridor (CKC) where it is currently severed by a complex intersection (Construction to be completed in 2022).
+Kirkland’s Willows Road Regional Trail Connection is one of the key projects that will result in a connected trail from Kirkland to Woodinville in 2022.
+[Learn More]

 Current Status: The Redmond Central Connector is 2.3 miles of paved trail through Downtown Redmond and continues to the northwest, connecting to the Sammamish River Trail, Redmond/Puget Sound Energy Trail, and through the Willows business district (owned by City of Redmond).